dandelion-systems/stockdata77/README.md

 ## Usage summary

 `Stocks` class creates and maintains a dictionary of traded securities quotes.
-Stored values are security long name, current price and the change to previous close.
+Stored values are security long name, current price and change to previous close.
 The price is stored in the currency of the security for a nominal of 1.
 The change is stored as a fraction of the price, i.e. a change of 2% will be stored as 0.02.

 Use `append(ticker, api)` method to fill it with individual stock quotes.